renH2/Bridge-Tune/README.md

   --dataset Dataset
   --gpu GPU  GPU id to use.
 ```
 The embedding will be used for evaluation in node classification.
-The script `evaluate.sh` are available to simplify the evaluation process as follows:
+The script `evaluate.sh` is available to simplify the evaluation process as follows:

 ```
 bash evaluate.sh <model_path> <name> <dataset> <gpu id>